tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 ## Lab assignment

-1. Display driver.
+1. Preparation tasks (done before the lab at home).
 Submit:
-    * VHDL code of the process `p_mux`,
-    * VHDL code of the top layer architecture.
+    * Timing diagram figure for displaying value `3.142`.

-2. Eight-digit driver.
+2. Display driver.
 Submit:
+    * Listing of VHDL code of the process `p_mux` with syntax highlighting.
+    * Listing of VHDL testbench file `tb_driver_7seg_4digits` with syntax highlighting and asserts,
+    * Screenshot with simulated time waveforms; always display all inputs and outputs,
+    * Listing of VHDL architecture of the top layer.

+3. Eight-digit driver.
+Submit:
-    * (Hand-drawn) sketch of the driver schematic.
+    * Image of the driver schematic.
+The image can be drawn on a computer or by hand.

-The deadline for submitting the task is the day before the next laboratory exercise.
-Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+*Prepare all parts of the assignment on a computer (not by hand), insert them in your README file `Digital-electronics-1/Labs/06-display_driver/README.md`, export the formated output (not the listing in markdown language) from [HTML to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-README-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+The deadline for submitting the task is the day before the next laboratory exercise.*